mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 }
 ```

-There is also an extention method that can be used to count all rows in a table:
+There is also an extension method that can be used to count all rows in a table:

 ```kotlin
 val rows = mapper.count { allRows() }